Shai2u/Shai2u/README.md

 ## Shai Sussman

-Hello There!
+### Hi!
+I'm a GIS developer, as well as a Data Scientist avid.
-I am a GIS developer, as well as a Data Scientist avid.
 My passion lies at the intersection of geography, data, and technology, which allows me to approach projects with a holistic perspective and with a unique set of skills.
 I have a strong background in Python development, web maps, both front and backend and GIS Development including creation of QGIS plugins.

 I am very much intrested in collaboration in the following espcially in the following topics: